johnagrillo62/yaml-project/README.md

 ideas existed in separate domains — programming language theory, parsing research, and data serialization.
 This project connects them.

-AI didn't invent anything here.
-It was the tool that made the assembly practical — iterating on 211 rules across eighteen languages is tedious work.
-But the architecture has been possible since the '70s.

 Because the projector executes the grammar directly, errors in the spec itself become visible.
 This process uncovered a bug in [Rule 78 of the YAML 1.2 specification](https://github.com/yaml/yaml-spec/issues/356) — and its implications across dependent rules.
 Hand-written parsers can silently work around spec errors without ever noticing them.
 A projector cannot — it does exactly what the spec says, which means spec bugs have nowhere to hide.

 When a spec error is found or the grammar is updated, all parsers are regenerated at once.
 One fix, every language, in seconds.
 If features are added to YAML, the grammar is updated and every parser is regenerated — no per-language maintenance required.
 If an entirely new format is needed — such as a safe subset of YAML — a new grammar can be written and all parsers generated from scratch.